-Large commercial vessels routinely discharge ballast water, gray and black water, bilge water, and deck runoff consistent with applicable international and national standards.
+Large commercial vessels routinely discharge ballast water, gray and black water, bilge water, and other discharges incidental to normal vessel operations and consistent with international and national standards.
 Ballast water discharges are a concern due to their potential to transfer aquatic invasive species from one location to another with consequent changes in regional and local ecosystems.
-Note that ballast water discharges and the invasive species issue is addressed under the "Invasive Species" discussion on this webpage.
+Hull fouling, which is another potential vector for the transfer of aquatic invasive species that also reduces the efficiency of the vessel as it moves through the water, is managed through the use of anti-fouling systems.
+Sewage, gray water and other discharges are regulated to prevent environmental damage while facilitating safe and efficient vessel operation.
 Accidental spills of oil and fuel can also cause significant damage to the environment and extensive standards have been put in place to prevent such accidents and to respond to such incidents when they do occur.
-Some specialized hull coatings that serve to prevent organisms from attaching to a ship's hull also release substances that are sometimes considered as vessel discharges.
+See SPILL PREVENTION & RESPONSE below for more information.
 Shipboard management of garbage and other wastes generated on board vessels is addressed under Recycling, Reuse, and Waste Management.

 Sewage, Gray water, and Other Discharges